Endodontics - Winthrop, MA

 Effective Root Canal Therapy

 During root canal treatment, the affected area is anesthetized for optimal patient comfort.
 Any diseased tissue within the canal(s) of the tooth is removed and cleared of any sign of infection.
 The resultant cavity is then filled with a biocompatible material and sealed to prevent future damage.
-A custom crown is placed over the tooth to restore full form and function.
+A custom crown is then placed over the tooth to restore full form and function.

 How Do I Know if I Need Root Canal Treatment?